 Eric Bandholz: You’re the founding father of BestSelf, which sells productive journals and equipment.
 Tell us about the commercial enterprise.

-Our Edison Deck enables you to provide you with ideas.
-Everything that we create is primarily based on helping you reap something or improve your life.
+Our Edison Deck enables you to provide ideas.
+Everything we create is primarily based on helping you reap something or improve your life.
+Bandholz: I have not even done a Kickstarter marketing campaign.
+What do entrepreneurs have to count on if they’re going to launch on Kickstarter?

 Lavery: Some humans make the mistake of questioning, “I’m going to put my task on Kickstarter, and those are just going to offer me money.”
 That’s no longer the pleasant method.
 Kickstarter is super for validation that human beings like your idea.
 There’s no better validation than someone giving you something before you make it.